JC2295/Counter/README.md

-# Basic_Web_Development_Boilerplate_Template
+# Counter
-This is a boilerplate template for quick starting basic web development projects.
+This is a basic counter application for practicing JavaScript and DOM manipulations